Springtime in Jackson Hole offers the chance to spot baby wildlife—especially in the national parks when the roads yawn open to cars.

 The Craig Thomas Discovery and Visitor Center in Moose’s hours are:

-Jenny Lake Visitor Center opens May 19th and its hours are 8 a.m. to 5 p.m. up until June 6th.
+Jenny Lake Visitor Center opens May 14 and its hours are 8 a.m. to 7 p.m.

-Colter Bay Visitor Center's spring hours of operation are 8 .m. to 5 p.m. from May 12th to June 6th.
+Colter Bay Visitor Center's spring hours of operation are May 5 from 8 .m. to 5 p.m.

 The Grouse Strut

-The Grand Teton National Park Ranger-led spring Grouse Strut program will be offered on May 12th.
+The Grand Teton National Park Ranger-led spring Grouse Strut program will be offered April 29-30.
 Join the rangers for an early morning excursion to watch these remarkable birds attract a mate.
 Reservations are required and ride-sharing is encouraged.
 Please call 307-739-3399 for more information and to make reservations.
 Participants will meet the ranger at the Craig Thomas Discovery and Visitor Center at 5:30 a.m.
 Plan to be outside at least one hour, so dress warmly.

 The Last Word